aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-media-files-to-html-from-presentation/_index.md

 ## Installation and Setup

-1. Download and install the Aspose.Slides for .NET library from the official website: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/)
+1. Download and install the Aspose.Slides for .NET library from the Aspose.Releases: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/)
 2. Create a new C# project in your preferred development environment.

 ## Loading the Presentation